Learn about security solutions and standards

 We detect and alert your team to events involving:

-• Exporting data such as Confluence page and space exports, Confluence site backups, Atlassian Access audit log exports, and identity provider configuration changes.
+Exporting data such as Confluence page and space exports, Confluence site backups, Atlassian Access audit log exports, and identity provider configuration changes.

 Example: An employee in your finance department has resigned from their position, and is working their last week at your organization.
 They want to save a set of Confluence pages that contain information on a strategic initiative they worked on last year for their own personal reference.
 They export 11 Confluence pages related to the project to PDFs within 30 minutes and send them to their personal email to save on their personal computer.
+By alerting your team when a user exports an anomalous amount of Confluence pages over a short period of time, your team can investigate the event and determine if the employee breached their employment agreement. |

 Any user with access to your organization’s systems also has the power to abuse them.
 While following the principle of least privilege can restrict the average insider’s access to highly protected systems, nearly all users will still require access to sensitive data and systems in order to do their work.